Pablo Tamburrini

-Pablo Andrés Tamburrini Bravo (born 30 January 1990) is a Palestinian footballer who currently plays for Deportes Valdivia of the Segunda División Profesional de Chile.
+Pablo Andrés Tamburrini Bravo (born 30 January 1990) is a professional footballer who plays as a midfielder.
+Born in Chile, Tamburrini is of Palestinian descent and represented Palestine internationally.
+He last played for Deportes Valdivia of the Segunda División Profesional de Chile.

 International career

 Tamburrini was born and raised in Chile to Chilean parents with Palestinian ancestry.
 He was called up to the Palestine national football team internationally, making his debut in the 2018 World Cup qualification match against Saudi Arabia in June 2015, and scored his first international goal in a 3–2 defeat.